hipay/hipay-docs/platform-hipay-fullservice/overview/1-intro.md

-# HiPay Fullservice - Overview
+# HiPay Fullservice Platform Overview

 # About this Guide